 Good afternoon LSC.

-Our Game Warden Justin Turner sent us this update about Game Warden patrols at the lake over the past 2 weeks to pass along to the lake community.
-He will be providing updates throughout the season, and this is his fourth update.
+Our Game Warden Justin Turner sent us this update about his work at the lake this past weekend to pass along to the lake community.
+He will be providing updates throughout the season, which we will share with you.

 We thank Justin for his work, and providing these updates to the lake community!

 “Vermont Game Wardens conducted boating patrol on Lake St. Catherine over the weekend, to include safety inspections, fishing compliance checks and general patrol for boating safety.
 Wardens addressed personal floatation device (pfd) violations, fishing without a license, and failure to have an observer while water skiing.

 As a reminder, USCG approved wearable pfd’s are required for each occupant on board a vessel, to include those in kayaks.
 Children under the age of 12 are required to wear a pfd at all times when under power and on an open deck, and if you’re towing somebody in a tube, wakeboard, kneeboard, water skis etc., an observer over the age of 12 is required in a position to observe the progress of the individual or individuals being towed.

 Here are some links with information about lights and equipment along with the water ski regulations:

 Wardens will be conducting safety inspections throughout the summer.
 A safety inspection is an equipment check including but not limited to the following items when applicable, working lights, pfd’s, fire extinguisher(s), registration numbers, current validation sticker, muffling device, a working bilge blower, and a boating safety card."

 Justin said that he will be able to be on the lake more this season, so be sure to say hi when you see him.

 You can read more about boating rules, and how to contact Justin on our Lake Safety page here: https://lakestcatherine.org/lake-safety